SurabhiAmit/Randomized_optimization_algorithms/README.txt

 N and T(if applicable) are defined for each optimization problem inside the corresponding .py file.
 Some files have <Iteration_count> added at the end of the filename and this was for experimenting individual algorithmic convergence.

-Datasets under CS-7641-assignment-2 folder:
+Datasets under Project_code folder:

-The parsed and preprocessed dataset is stored in the following csv files under CS-7641-assignment-2 folder:
+The parsed and preprocessed dataset is stored in the following csv files under Project_code folder:
 1.m_train.csv has the training data
 2.m_val.csv has the validation data
 3.m_test.csv has the testing data.